LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 * copy the whole code
 * run it

-⚡ Turned out, that there are some differences how to use quotes and when there is a need to escape in JSON, which resulted in this [PR](https://github.com/pnp/cli-microsoft365/pull/2167).
+⚡ Turned out, that there are some differences how to use quotes and when there is a need to escape in JSON using different shells, which resulted in this [PR](https://github.com/pnp/cli-microsoft365/pull/2167).